Hana Kimura: Tokyo Cyber Squad (2019–2020)

-In 2018 Hana entered the inaugural Women of Honor Championship tournament in Ring of Honor (ROH) but she lost to Sumie Sakai in the first round.
 She officially joined Stardom on March 25, 2019.
-On April 6, Kimura, along with Stella Grey and Sumie Sakai wrestled Jenny Rose and Oedo Tai (Kagetsu and Hazuki) in a dark match at Ring of Honor and New Japan Pro-Wrestling's G1 Supercard.
 On April 14, at the 2019 Stardom draft, Hana was named leader of the International Army faction, later known as Tokyo Cyber Squad.
 On May 16, Kimura, along with her stablemates Jungle Kyona and Konami won the Artist of Stardom Championship after defeating Mayu Iwatani, Saki Kashima, and Tam Nakano.

 On January 4, 2020, Kimura, along with Giulia wrestled Mayu Iwatani and Arisa Hoshiki in a dark match at New Japan Pro-Wrestling's Wrestle Kingdom 14.
 It was the first women's match at the Tokyo Dome since 2002.
 Kimura had her final match on March 24 at Stardom's Cinderella Tournament 2020, wrestling Mayu Iwatani in the first round to a draw.

 During her Stardom career, she won the Artist of Stardom Championship twice and the Goddesses of Stardom championship once, while also winning the 2019 5★Star GP tournament and Stardom Fighting Spirit Award.

+Ring of Honor (2018–2019)

+In 2018 Hana entered the inaugural Women of Honor Championship tournament in Ring of Honor (ROH) but she lost to Sumie Sakai in the first round.
+On April 6, Kimura, along with Stella Grey and Sumie Sakai wrestled Jenny Rose and Oedo Tai (Kagetsu and Hazuki) in a dark match at Ring of Honor and New Japan Pro-Wrestling's G1 Supercard.